 To protect it from the cold, you can bring it indoors during early fall.
 Keep your plant at around 55° degrees temperature.
 Expose the plant to constant sunlight and water once a week, as explained before.

-If you live in zones 9 or 10, overwintering your plant is not required.
+If you live in USDA zones 9 or 11, overwintering your plant is not required.
+They are hardy and can be grown as annuals in these regions.

-Lantana normally doesn’t need fertilization as it’s a light feeder plant.
-However, when growing in pots, the nutrients in the potting mix are consumed faster, and so regular fertilization, in this case, is good for it.
+Lantana shrubs normally don’t need fertilization as it’s a light-feeder plant.
+However, when growing in pots, the nutrients in the potting mix are consumed faster, so regular fertilization, in this case, is good for it.

 A slow-release fertilizer in the early spring is required.
-Also, make sure you provide the plant with a balanced, water-soluble liquid fertilizer on a monthly basis.
+Also, make sure you provide the plant with a balanced, water-soluble liquid fertilizer every month.

 Avoid over-fertilizing your Lantana, as it can cause the plant to weaken and bloom less.
 Make sure to water the plant thoroughly after applying the fertilizer to distribute it evenly.